 • Understanding Limits: Be aware that even gentle touch can be too much for some pregnant women, especially in the third trimester.
 Listening to the body’s signals is key.

 Abdominal massage can have various effects on the body, including potential benefits for the immune system and alleviation of bloating symptoms.
 The mechanisms behind these effects involve stimulating digestive organs, promoting circulation, and facilitating the movement of lymph.
-Here’s how abdominal massage might impact these areas:
+Here’s how massage might impact these areas:

 Impact on the Immune System: